Researchers warn that AI-created toxins could bypass current biological threat tools.

 Real-World Risk Considerations

-Functional toxin variants remain rare among AI designs.
+Functional variants bypass dna remain rare among AI designs.
 Identifying an active toxin would likely require synthesizing and testing dozens of candidates, triggering provider scrutiny.
 Nevertheless, unflagged variants clustered within a small set of toxin families and co-factors, highlighting a persistent blind spot in sequence-based screening.[1]

 Path Forward for Resilient Screening